Roger Gracie: 2014–2016: ONE Championship

 In August 2014, Gracie signed a multi-fight deal with Singapore based promotion ONE Championship.
 Gracie returned to the Light Heavyweight division, known as "Cruiserweight" on ONE, and in his debut faced James McSweeney at ONE FC 23: Warrior's Way on December 5, 2014.
 He won the fight via TKO in the third round.

 On May 6, 2016, he defeated Michal Pasternak for the inaugural ONE FC Cruiserweight Championship, winning the bout by Arm Triangle in the first round.

 On October 14, 2017 Gracie announced his retirement from MMA three months after retiring from Brazilian jiu-jitsu.

 Coaching career

 With the help of his father, 8th degree coral belt Maurício "Maurição" Motta Gomes, Roger established the Roger Gracie Academy in 2004 in Ladbroke Grove, London.
 Notable Black belt promotions include Raymond Stevens, Nicolas Gregoriades and Kywan Gracie Behring.

 Gracie served as a coach alongside Rigan Machado, Jean Jacques Machado, and Dean Lister on season 6 of the Professional Grappling Federation on April 21 to 26, 2024.
 Gracie led Team Epic Roll at the tournament, and finished in fourth place.

 Gracie returned to coach on season 7 of the Professional Grappling Federation on November 3 to 8, 2024, alongside Dean Lister, Pedro Sauer, and Carlos Machado.
 Gracie led the 1st Phorm team.

 Personal life

-Gracie and his wife have a son and a daughter.
+Gracie and his ex-wife have a son and a daughter.
+Gracie got remarried again in January 2026 to Vivien Monory.